kaneoriley/bunyan/README.md

 }
 ```

-If you do use Lombok, it will take care of the logger creation for you by adding a simple annotation:
+If you do use Lombok and include the extra dependency, it will take care of the logger creation for you
+by adding a simple annotation:

 ```java
 @Slf4j